 Seigniorage is however not the only channel available to the government to improve welfare.
 By paying high interest on CBDC, the government/central bank can lower the opportunity cost of holding money.
 In this case households would hold a higher amount of liquid assets, with the effect of lowering the transaction cost.
-A lower transaction cost actually stimulates labor supply and increases consumption (see (50) and (53) in Appendix B).
+A lower transaction cost actually stimulates labor supply and increases consumption (see (55) and (58) in Appendix B).
 To maximize the impact of this channel, the government/central bank should set the interest rate on CBDC equal to the risk-free rate, so that households would stop holding deposits altogether and hold instead enough CBDC to reduce the transaction cost to zero.
-The latter would also be the scenario in which the biggest amount of bank profits would flow to households, which is optimal for households' welfare if household do not (fully) own banks.
+Setting the CBDC rate equal to the risk-free rate would also maximize the impact of the redistribution channel: with $r^c = r^$ bank deposits would be fully wiped out in favor of CBDC, and the rents associated to deposits would flow to households.